OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/customize-rest-api-responses.md

     Make sure to set the "CustomizedResponse" output to the request after your preprocessing.

-Once defined and configured in the REST API, the "OnResponse" callback will be executed for **all methods** exposed by the REST API.
+Once defined and configured in the REST API, OutSystems executes the "OnResponse" callback for **all methods** exposed by the REST API.